 David Fennessy’s music is published by Universal Edition.

 In 2014, David Fennessy was commissioned by Cork International Choral Festival and Chamber Choir Ireland to write Letter to Michael, the first in a ‘triptych’ of works for Chamber Choir Ireland to be composed between 2014 – 2018.
 Letter to Michael drew on letters written by an in-patient in a German psychiatric ward around 100 years ago pleading to her husband to visit, writing page after page the single phrase “sweetheart come”.
-The second piece in this triptych has been commissioned for the 2017 Cork International Choral Festival and continues the theme of emotional outpourings born of extreme circumstances.
+The second piece in this triptych was commissioned for the 2017 Cork International Choral Festival and continues the theme of emotional outpourings born of extreme circumstances.
 Whereas Letter to Michael was a desperate cry for help, Ne Reminicaris interweaves a passage from Lassus’ Penitential Psalms with an impassioned affirmation of life, as experienced upon waking from a coma.

 The Seán Ó Riada Competition was initiated in 1972, and today, the present format of the Seán Ó Riada Competition offers a platform for Irish composers to have their work judged and rewarded purely on its own merits without the judges being influenced by the reputation or status of the composer.
 All compositions are submitted under a pseudonym, with the author’s real name not being revealed until after the judges’ decision has been made.
 Works composed in the Irish language are encouraged.
 The competition has, as a central aim, the intention of providing Irish choirs with fresh, authentic material for inclusion in their programmes.
 The competition has attracted the attention of many highly-regarded composers, with past winners including Solfa Carlisle, Rhona Clarke, Patrick Connolly, Frank Corcoran, Séamas de Barra, Eoghan Desmond, Michael Holohan, Marian Ingoldsby, Donal MacErlaine, Simon MacHale, Michael McGlynn, Kevin O’Connell, and last year’s winner, Amanda Feery.
 With nearly 200 compositions being submitted in the past 7 years of the new format, the Seán Ó Riada Composition Competition clearly highlights the number of composers now working and living in Ireland, and further demonstrates the Cork International Choral Festival’s continuing commitment to encourage the composition and performance of contemporary music.